Get to know our accomplished team members and advisors.

 Brian Marlier comes to Privoro’s advisory board with 35 years of enterprise sales experience.
 Most recently, Brian was Senior Vice President of Global Architectures and Enterprise Transformation for Cisco Systems, leading the Cisco team responsible for selling complex technical transformations to large customers across the globe.
 Before assuming this role, Brian served as Cisco’s Senior Vice President of US Enterprise sales, where he was responsible for sales of Cisco technology and services to 560 of the company’s largest customers in the United States.
 Brian has held leadership positions at Nortel, EMC, Hitachi Data Systems and IBM.
 He holds a BA in Business from the University of Illinois at Urbana-Champaign.

 Jason began his career in the United States Air Force as a telecommunication and intelligence specialist, administering large network, communication and cryptographic systems.
-Jason resides in Phoenix and holds a Bachelor of Science degree and an MBA.
-He holds several certifications in security, networking and process management, and he participates in several industry security advisory boards, including Privoro and SecureCircle.
+He resides in Phoenix and holds a Bachelor of Science degree and an MBA.
+Jason holds several certifications in security, networking and process management, and he participates in several industry security advisory boards, including Privoro and Tigera.

 Klaus Knappik is the CEO of MLA International Consulting, a privately held company operating out of Fort Lauderdale.
 He is also a member of the Board of Trustees of Arizona State University’s Thunderbird School of Global Management.